-- The Deadly Link is a documentary film about the connection between animal abuse and human violence (domestic violence, child abuse, elder abuse).
+- The Deadly Link is an investigative documentary film on the connection between animal abuse and domestic violence.
+This connection is often referred to as “the link.”

-- The purpose of this documentary is to bring the issue of animal abuse in violent homes, and possible solutions, to the attention of a worldwide audience.
+- The purpose of this documentary is to expose these issues of public safety and human welfare to a world-wide audience.

-- 32% of battered women report that their children had hurt or killed animals.
-We need to help stop this cycle.
+- 32% of battered women report their children had hurt or killed animals.

 “In a violent family, anyone can be a victim, including the family dog or cat.
 Violent acts are not separate or distinct – they develop in similar patterns and have similar characteristics.”